rust-stuco/homeworks/week5/summarylab_ref/README.md

 This assignment is harder than the previous homeworks, so there is no shame if you can't complete it in under an hour.

+Also, remember that there are plenty of points to be earned, and if you show up to every lecture, that is already `50%` of your grade (and you need `60%` to pass)!

-That being said, if you have time and you're up to the challenge, we still encourage you to try and pass all of the test cases for practice!
+That being said, if you have the time, we still encourage you to try and pass all of the test cases for practice!

-### Additional Challenge
+### Command Line Tool Challenge

 Another thing you can do is turn this crate into a binary that _actually_ reads from the file system.